 This will vary depending on the hardness of the paint, but as a general rule, 3800 removes very little clear coat.

-This product works extremely well to remove any marks left behind after using a cutting compound.
+This product works exceptionally well to remove any marks left behind after using a cutting compound.
 The ‘before’ photo below is an extreme case, but as can be seen, Menzerna 3800 refined the paint very well.

 It’s worth noting that the camera lens has picked up some glare, but to the naked eye, the surface is like a mirror.